bod9i/GhostEventBus/README.md

 # GhostEventBus

 It's lightweight library for implementing sending and listening events.
-Library exposes all you need interfaces and models to build simple solution for event processing.
+Library exposes all you need interfaces and models to build simple event-processing solution.

 ## How to start event proccesing based on Redis server for ASP.Net

 See public class RedisMqExtension.

+Solution have implemented event sender.
+For using you need add implementation of IEventSender to your DI by extension-method 'AddEventSenderAsSingletone'.

-To start event listenings you need add to your ASP-DI RedisEventsHostedService by extension-method AddHostedWorkerService.
+To start event listening you need add RedisEventsHostedService by extension-method 'AddHostedWorkerService' to your ASP-DI.

-Also solution have implemented event sender.
-To add this you need add implementation of IEventSender to your DI by extension-method AddEventSenderAsSingletone.
+To specify types of listened events you need implement 'IEventHandler<TEvent>' interface and add implementations to your DI.

-Also pay your attention to added handlers that implemented IEventHandler interfaces to your DI.
-It have decraled wich event workers will start after sucsesfull connecting to Redis-Server.
+On starts event listening solution analizes your assemblies by reflection and try getting implementations of this interface by 'IServiceProvider'.

+### By your attention
+Receiving and sending data to queue is working by 'LPUSH' && LPOP redis-commands.

 ## How get